gpuweb/gpuweb/proposals/bindless.md

 {
 ```

-Metal Shading Language Specification 3.2 section 2.14.1 "The Need for a Uniform Type" shows that Metal will scalarize non-uniform indexing in arrays of resources, but at a cost.
+etal Shading Language Specification 3.2 section 2.14.1 "The Need for a Uniform Type" shows that Metal will scalarize non-uniform indexing in arrays of resources, but at a cost.

 It's not immediately clear how heterogeneous bindless would be expressed in MSL.